Authoritarian Populism Index.

 Demetris Christofias.

-The National Popular Front (ELAM), a greek-cypriotic ethno-nationalist party, has been slightly more successful.
+The National Popular Front (ELAM), a greek-cypriotic ethno-nationalist party, has been slightly more successful with the electorate.
 It is a far-right party, founded in 2008.
 From the start, ELAM had close connections to the neo-nazi, and now illegal, Golden Dawn (XA) party in Greece.
 In fact ELAM was originally to be considered as a Cypriot branch of XA.
 For example, before registering as a party, it was called “Golden Dawn: Cypriot Kernel”.
 Ilias Kasidiaris, the convicted leader of XA, said that “ELAM is the Golden Dawn of Cyprus”.
 However, in the summer of 2020, ELAM cut its financial ties to XA after previously receiving extensive support.

 Christos Christou.

-ELAM scored its best result ever in the parliamentary elections in 2021 and became the fourth largest party with 6.8 percent.
-However, it did even better in the 2019 EP election, when the party won 8.3 percent.
 It has gained popularity following the same recipe as Golden Dawn in Greece: by blaming the economic crisis on immigrants, and by taking an active part in charity work; its members volunteering with fighting forest fires, donating blood and other charitable works.
-Christos Christou has been president of the party since its foundation.
-In the presidential elections in 2018 and 2023, Christou won 5.6 and 6 percent respectively.
+ELAM also took a critical stance towards the governments policy of shutdown during the pandemic.

 EP elections

-Number of authoritarian or populist MEP:s (2019): 2/6
+Number of authoritarian or populist MEP:s (2024): 2/6

 AKEL summary